 Each channel appears as a different colour in the graphical display.
 These colours are specified for all graphical displays in Options menu > Preferences > Plotting and can be changed only there.
 You can also change other defaults affecting the Plot view in Preferences.
-For information, see Specifying plotting preferences (page 59)
+For information, see Specifying plotting preferences ito increase the scale of the data displayed.

-Scaling of the data is based on the on the minimum and maximum value sampled for each channel - sometimes there are erroneously high or low values that may make the real data appear incorrect.
-Use the vertical zoom (2) (2) (2) to increase the scale of the data displayed.
+A Scaling of the data is based on the on the minimum and maximum value sampled for each channel sometimes there are erroneously high or low values that may make the real data appear incorrect.
+Use the ۹ vertical zoom

 You can click a particular time (location) in the plot to view each channel value and related statistics at that time.
-A vertical black line marks the place.
-The Cursor tab panel above displays the channel values, units, the sample number, and the time that the data was measured.
+A "double lollipop" vertical black line marks the place.
+The Cursor tab panel above (or on the side of the plot for live data) displays the channel values, units, the sample number, and the time that the data was measured.